kKao2/Test-Project/README.md

-## This is a folder which all my demo project storage
+## This is a folder which all my demo projects storage

 ##### I am going to learn to use GIT